 Maybe you’ve heard it at a stop light.
 Maybe you’ve heard it as you pass a car on the freeway.
 Or maybe you’ve heard it in the parking lot at work when someone is leaving.
 The unmistakable whine that is known as power steering pump noise can make even the most confident mechanic wonder when the power steering system will fail.

 Power steering pump noise is a unique noise that your car may make and once you’ve heard it you always know what it is.
 The noise is a mix of a whirring and a whining and will always vary with the speed of your engine whether your car is driving or in park.
 The whine will also change pitch and intensity when turning the steering wheel while traveling slowly or parked.
-This whining noise can be subtle or extremely loud and may be worse in colder weather, or right when you first start your car.
+This whining noise in your car can be subtle or extremely loud and may be worse in colder weather, or right when you first start your car.

 Power steering pumps are most often vain style centrifugal pumps that are tasked with pressurizing the power steering fluid and pushing it down to your power steering gear or rack.
 As you turn your steering wheel it is this fluid pressure that aids in turning the wheels of your car.

 - Poor power steering pump design

 - Worn power steering pump